 (This is a common course number.
-Last year's course prefix/number ARTS 115)
+Former course prefix/number ARTS 115)

-Prerequisite: Art 1316.
-This course is an expansion of Art 1316.
+Prerequisite: Arts 1316.
+This course is an expansion of Arts 1316.
 It stresses the expressive and conceptual aspects of drawing, including advanced composition arrangements, a range of wet and dry media, and the development of an individual approach to theme and content.
 Laboratory fee.
 (2 Lec., 4 Lab.)

-ARTS 1370 Creative Photography For

-The Artist I (3)

-(Lest year's course prefix/number ART 118)
+ARTS 1370 Creative Photography For The Artist I (3) (Former course prefix/number ART 118)

-Prerequisites: Art 1311, Art 1316, or demonstrated competence approved by the instructor.
+Prerequisites: Arts 1311, Arts 1316, or demonstrated competence approved by the instructor.
 Creative use of the camera is studied.
 Photosensitive materials are examined as a means of making expressive graphic images.
 Emphasis is on black and white processing and printing techniques.
 Laboratory fee.
 (2 Lec., 4 Lab.)
+(Coordinating Board Academic Approval Number 5006057130)

-ARTS 1371 Creative Photography For

-The Artist II (3)
+ARTS 1371 Creative Photography For The Artist II (3)

-(Last year's course prefix/number ART 119)
+(Former course prefix/number ART 119)

-Prerequisite: Art 1370 or demonstrated competence approved by the instructor.
-This course is a continuation of Art 1370.
+Prerequisite: Arts 1370 or demonstrated competence approved by the instructor.
+This course is a continuation of Arts 1370.
 Emphasis is on individual expression.
 Laboratory fee.
 (2 Lec., 4 Lab.)